-What Does Obstruction of Justice Mean?
+What Does the Obstruction of Justice Mean?

-The penalties start at a two year felony with not more than $2000 in fines – and go up to a 20 year felony with a $20,000 fine.
+The penalties start at a two-year felony with not more than $2000 in fines – and go up to a 20-year felony with a $20,000 fine.
 The severity of the penalty is related to how seriously the other person is injured, if there is an injury, or if the officer is killed.

-To obstruct includes the use of threatened use of physical interference or force or a knowing failure to comply with a lawful command.
+To obstruct includes the use or threatened use of physical interference or force or a knowing failure to comply with a lawful command.
 A person under the statute is a police officer, college police, conservation officers, sheriff, federal law enforcement, a firefighter, or a search and rescue officer.
 In many of these cases, the allegation is that the defendant did something that made the performance of the officer’s job more difficult.

-Obstruction of Justice Can Happen Any Time and Any Where.
+Obstruction of Justice Can Happen Any Time and Anywhere.

 Obstruction of justice can happen along the side of the road during any traffic stop.
 It can also occur when a person does not comply with a subpoena for important records that they do not wish to reveal.
 This is interpreted as failing to comply with a lawful command.
-So, any person, in any position, can be accused of offense of obstruction of justice or resisting and obstructing the police.
+So, any person, in any position, can be accused of the offense of obstruction of justice or resisting and obstructing the police.
 The potential for abuse of this charge is scary.

 Because of the risk of overcharging, false charging, or excessive punishment is high, the value of having the best possible defense lawyer is great.
 A very good criminal defense attorney, who has the credibility to the court and the prosecutor, has the credible potential of getting charges dismissed or helping a client avoid a criminal record and jail.
 Although these charges can happen in any county in Michigan, they are most frequently misused in Southeastern Michigan counties including Oakland County, Macomb County, Wayne County, Livingston County, and Washtenaw County.